EepyBerry/advent-of-code-2024/README.md

 </p>
 My solutions for the Advent of Code event :3

-Do whatever you want with the contents, [License file](LICENSE) here!
+Do whatever you want with the contents, [license file here!](LICENSE)